4 Amazing Cryptocurrency Stats

 Why has interest in cryptocurrency exploded in recent years?
 It’s simple: no other asset class has delivered such extraordinary returns.
 Cryptocurrency offers the opportunity to trade in an emerging asset class based on the most exciting and innovative technology since the Internet.
 To help better illustrate the value proposition of digital assets, let’s look at a few key statistics that explain the benefits and market potential of cryptocurrency.

-Only 17-percent of Bitcoins are left to be mined — and it’s about to get a lot more scarce
+Only 12.79% of Bitcoins are left to be mined

 One of the key attributes of Bitcoin is scarcity as only 21 million coins will ever exist.
-You may not be aware that the vast majority (83-percent) of those Bitcoins are already in circulation and the remaining few are about to become a lot more difficult to acquire.
+You may not be aware that 87.216% of those Bitcoins are already in circulation and the remaining few are about to become a lot more difficult to acquire.

 Cryptocurrency began with a simple idea: peer-to-peer, trustless, digital cash transactions.
 Yet since the introduction of Bitcoin, the potential use cases for crypto have exploded in number.
 Consider the case of Ethereum, which aspires to be nothing less than a world computer.
 Hold on, you may ask, isn’t the Internet already sort of a world computer?
 That’s true, but the Internet lacks a critical feature that Ethereum possesses: decentralization.